Permits to take water

 In some cases, the ministry will post your application to the Environmental Registry for a 30-day public comment period to help make a decision.

 Monitoring and reporting

 You must collect and record the volumes of water taken daily and submit your records each year by March 31.
 This is required as part of the reporting obligations under Ontario Regulation 387/04 - Water Taking and Transfer.

-If your permit was issued through the ministry’s online platform, you need to report your water takings in the Regulatory Self-Reporting System (RSRS) that can be accessed in your ministry account through Public Secure.
+If your permit was issued through the ministry’s online platform, you need to report your water takings in the Regulatory Self-Reporting System (RSRS) that can be accessed in your ministry account through My Ontario Account.

 Read the guide to the online permit to take water application to learn how to access the RSRS and report water takings.

 If your permit was not issued through the ministry’s online platform, you will continue to report your water takings in the Water Taking Reporting System (WTRS).